 Since all decisions should support the strategy, the strategy and the strategic initiatives are the reference point for decision-making.

-You have to have a plan for day to day business, but you also need to spend time looking and listening to the changes that are happening in your industry.
+You have to have a plan for day-to-day business, but you also need to spend time looking and listening to the changes that are happening in your industry.
 It is a matter of having both a daily plan to get things done and an overarching strategy to guide those daily plans so you make progress towards your long-term goals.

 If you don’t have a business plan in place, you’re not alone.
 Honestly, it took me a while before I was willing to admit that a business plan was what we needed to reach our goals as a company.
 It takes time and energy to sit down and write something like this.
 Time and energy that could be spent running and growing your business.
 I’ve been there.
 I get it.

 But let me ask you this: are you happy with how things are going?
 Do you have an awesome product or service that you believe in?
-Is there potential for more growth, more money, more effeciency in your business?
+Is there potential for more growth, more money, more efficiency in your business?

 A business plan can help you answer these questions and get a plan for how to improve things.